Transport and Driving in Russia

 When the metro can't connect with where one needs to go, buses, trams and trolleybuses provide an alternative way of getting around many Russian cities, albeit slightly less comfortably.

 Russia has an extensive rail network.
 Long-distance trains connect most Russian towns and cities.
 Moscow and St Petersburg are linked by a high-speed train which completes the journey in about four hours.
-It’s best to arrange train tickets online well ahead of time, even though this may be the more expensive option.
-The alternative is standing in interminable early morning queues at train stations.
+It’s best to arrange train tickets online well ahead of time.
+Even though this may be the more expensive option, it saves time standing in queues.

 Train travel is the most comfortable means of travelling around Russia.
 However, pickpockets are known to operate on long-distance trains and expats should keep a close eye on their valuables at all times.